-The LC is not perfect, but the car industry is a better place for it.
-If you’ve not already guessed, we rather like the Lexus LC, and although there are one or two caveats, this is a truly spectacular road car.
+So while the LC is not perfect, the car industry is a better place for its existence.
+If you’ve not already guessed, we rather like the Lexus LC, and aside from one or two caveats, think it is a truly spectacular road car.

 Lexus LC Coupe : in detail

-- Engine and gearbox > Two powertrains are available, both with ten-speed transmissions (of sorts).
+- Engine, gearbox and technical highlights > Two powertrains are available, both with ten-speed transmissions (of sorts).
 One is significantly better than the other.

-- Ride and handling > The ride is firm, but the chassis’ inherent capability shines through.
-Far more exploitable than you might expect.
+- Ride and handling > The ride is firm, but the chassis’ inherent quality shines through.
+Handling is far more exploitable than you might expect

-- Design > Distinctive, aggressive, concept car-like and underpinned by spectacular proportions.
+- Design > Distinctive, aggressive yet elegant and underpinned by spectacular proportions.

 Prices, Specs and Rivals

-The LC 500 Coupe starts at £76,595, which you might agree is a relatively small amount of money for a car as striking as this.
-Both the V8 and V6 hybrid cost identical money, are available in a choice of three trim levels and do without the myriad of individual options usually seen in premium rivals.
+The LC500 Coupe starts at £80,100, which you might agree is a relatively small amount of money for a car as striking as this.
+The V8 and V6 hybrid cost the same, and are available in a choice of three trim levels that do without the myriad of individual cost options usually seen in premium rivals.

-It’s the Sport+ Pack model that is our pick though, adding rear-wheel steering and a limited-slip differential to the package.
-At £86,270 it’s a generous £10k jump over the standard model, but its ability to better exploit the LC’s inherently playful chassis makes it a worthwhile choice.
-Options are limited to an upgraded Mark Levinson stereo and head-up display.
+It’s the Sport+ that is our pick though, which adds rear-wheel steering and a limited-slip differential to the package.
+At £90,950 it’s a generous £10k jump over the standard model, but its extra ability makes it a worthwhile choice.
+Individual options are limited to an upgraded Mark Levinson stereo and head-up display.

-At this price, the LC intercepts a variety of GT rivals, such as the new Porsche 911, right through to something much more opulent in the Mercedes S-class Coupe.
-The BMW 8-series Coupe is probably its most direct rival right now, with a pocket-friendly 840d model matching the LC hybrid’s more laid-back approach.
-At £76,270 for the 840d M Sport, it’s priced within a few hundred pounds of the Lexus, too.
+At this price, the LC has a variety of rivals, from the new Porsche 911 right through to something much more opulent like the Mercedes S-class Coupe.
+The BMW 8-series Coupe is probably its most direct competitor right now, with a pocket-friendly 840d model matching the LC hybrid’s more laid-back approach.
+At just over £76,000 for the 840d M Sport, it’s priced within a few thousand pounds of the Lexus, too.

-The LC500 V8’s sporting bent puts it up against some rather more serious rivals, but undercuts the new Porsche Carrera S (£93,110) and BMW M850i (£99,525), even if the Lexus lacks the outright pace of its two German rivals.
+The LC500 V8’s sporting bent puts it up against some rather more serious rivals, but the car undercuts the Porsche 911 Carrera S (£93,000) and BMW M850i (£99,000), even if it lacks the outright punch of these Germans.